kramphub/kiya/README.md

 ### Configuration

 Create a file name `.kiya` in your home directory with the content for a shareable secrets profile.
 You can have multiple profiles for different usages.
-Each profile should either mention `kms` or `gsm` to be used as the `backend`.
+Each profile should either mention `kms`, `gsm` or `ssm` to be used as the `backend`.
-If no value is defined for a profile's `backend`, `kms` will be used as a default.
+If no value is defined for a profile's `backend`, `kms` will be used as a default available for GCP.
+Use the backend `ssm` if you are storing keys in AWS Parameter Store as part of the System Management services.

 ```json
 {